Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 2: The Predictive Value of Post Histories

-When it comes to choosing a predictive model, numerous alternative machine learning classifiers could be used (e.g., CNN as in \cite{blanchard2020locational}, or gradient boosted trees as in \cite{lemmens2006bagging}).
+Numerous alternative machine-learning classifiers could be used when choosing a predictive model.
 We chose to use logistic regression and Bayesian Additive Regression Trees \citep[BART; ][]{chipman2010bart}.
-We chose BARTs as a second model because they not only have the ability to accommodate unanticipated non-linear main effects and multi-way interactions and provide similar performance to others, but also do so without providing many researcher-degrees of freedom \citep[e.g., hyperparameters, see][for an example in marketing]{blanchard2022extracting}.
+We chose BARTs as a second model because they not only have the ability to accommodate unanticipated non-linear main effects and multi-way interactions and provide similar performance to other models, but do not require using many researcher-degrees of freedom \citep[see][]{blanchard2023extraction}.